Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

 Czech Railways standard (economy) 2-berth sleeper Standard (economy) sleeper in day mode City Night Line deluxe sleeper, private toilet & shower Comfortline sleeper corridor

-Same sleeper with beds folded away & seats folded out, washstand closed.
+Same sleeper with beds folded away, washstand closed.
 Similar to a deluxe, without the shower & toilet.
 Larger photo.

-Deluxe sleepers are almost identical to standard ones, with more floorspace & compact shower & toilet.
+Deluxe sleepers are similar to standard ones, but with a compact shower & toilet.
 Larger photo

 Just like a hotel, the corridor in a Comfortline sleeping-car.
 There's a shower at end of the corridor for standard sleeper passengers.